GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-bramus/index.md

 subhead: >
   Bramus Van Damme is a web developer from Belgium.
 From the moment he discovered view-source at the age of 14 (way back in 1997), he fell in love with the web and has been tinkering with it ever since.
 I caught up with him to learn about his journey in web development, and to find out what he thinks is exciting in CSS today.
 description: >
-  'One of a series of interviews with people from the web development community who are doing interesting things with CSS.
-This time I speak to prolific writer Bramus Van Damme.'
+  One of a series of interviews with people from the web development community who are doing interesting things with CSS.
+This time I speak to prolific writer Bramus Van Damme.
 date: 2021-12-04
 tags:
   - blog